PA1B Accurate 43 dB Step Attenuator with steps of 1 dB

 The sections of 1 dB, 2 dB, 7 dB and 10 dB will give 20 dB.

-With the sections of 1 dB and 2 dB in front, the nominal power will be 2 watts, because the maximum power will be 8 watts, with a derating of 25%.
+With the sections of 1 dB and 2 dB in front, the nominal power will be 2 watt.
+(Not 3 watt because the sections are consecutive.)

 CW QSO’s with low power